Do you struggle with something? Are you facing obstacles in life? Do you feel uncertain on what to do next?

 In a way the fear itself becomes the actual problem and causes many others down the road.

 Think of panic.
 People trample blindly upon others and kill them while in a mindless state of panic.

 There are many other examples to this.
-You may add yours below in the comment section.
+You can add many of yours I bet.
 I think you get the point by now.